Rahim (rapper): Biography

 In 2003, Paktofonika performed their last show at Spodek in Katowice and on the same day Rahim, along with Fokus and DJ Bambus, announced the start of the group Pokahontaz.
 In 2004 he founded his own record label MaxFloRec which is the continuation of MaxFloStudio which was opened in 1998.
 In April 2005, the group released their first studio album Receptura.
 The album was promoted with singles "Wstrząs dla mas", "Nie1", and "Cyfroni" and it debuted at number 3 on Polish OLiS chart.
 In 2006 he produced the debut album Miraż for hip-hop group Projektor.

-On 2007, Rahim started collaborating with L.U.C, an alternative hip hop and nu jazz artist, and on October 19, 2007, they released their joint album Homoxymoronomatura.
+In 2007, Rahim started collaborating with L.U.C, an alternative hip hop and nu jazz artist, and on October 19, 2007, they released their joint album Homoxymoronomatura.
 The album was promoted with singles "Hemoglobina" and "Nibyminipocieszne Psychomarionety".
 On November, the same year, Rahim released, as previously under his nickname Straho, his second studio album DynamoL.
 The album features guest appearances from rappers like Abradab, Grubson and the group Projektor.

 A year later, he performed in a play "Szepty", directed by Jack Burban at Polish Theatre in Wrocław.
 In the same year, he released Homoxymoronomatura Live - a live version of Homoxymoronomatura.
 In 2010, Rahim released his debut studio album under his normal pseudonym.
 The album, titled Podróże po amplitudzie, was finally released on March 5, 2010.
 On December 6, 2010, a remix album of the album, titled Amplifikacja was released.
 The remixes were produced by producers such as: O.S.T.R, DiNO, Vixen and others.

-On 2012, Rahim, along with Fokus, were focused on working on Jesteś Bogiem, a movie, directed by Leszek Dawid, which tells a story of Paktofonika.
+In 2012, Rahim, along with Fokus, were focused on working on Jesteś Bogiem, a movie, directed by Leszek Dawid, which tells a story of Paktofonika.
 The movie was released on September 21, 2012, and received highly positive reviews.
 On October 19, Pokahontaz released their second studio album Rekontakt which debuted at number 2 on Polish OLiS chart.